 \textbf{Reward Functions.} Here, we consider indicator rewards, for half-planes, of the form

-since not only do these rewards highlight that $R(x)$ may be non-differentiable, but these rewards also admit a closed form for the unique maximiser of \eqref{eq:J-obj-main}.
-A standard variational argument shows that this objective is uniquely maximised by an exponential tilting of the reference distribution \citep{wainwright_variational},
+since not only do these rewards highlight that $R(x)$ may be non-differentiable, but these rewards also admit a closed form for the unique minimiser of \eqref{eq:J-obj-main}.
+A standard variational argument shows that this objective is uniquely minimised by an exponential tilting of the reference distribution \citep{wainwright_variational},

 where $Z := \mathbb{E}_{\pi_0}\!\left[\exp(R(x)/\beta_{\mathrm{KL}})\right]$ is the partition function.
 In cases that $R(x)=\mathbf{1}_{\{x\in H\}}$, where $H \subset \mathbb{R}^{2}$ denotes a measurable half-space corresponding to one of the regions in \eqref{eq:indicator-rewards}, then \eqref{eq:optimal-ptheta-general} can be simply expressed as a piecewise reweighting of $\pi_{0}$,